vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/07/069_sukham/_index.md

 +++
 ## Comment
 Found also in Pāipp. xx.
-Included, like the preceding hymn, in the two çānti gaṇas (Kāuç.
+Included, like the preceding hymn, in the two śānti gaṇas (Kāuś.
 9. 2, 4), and by the schol. (note to 9.
 7) in yet a third.

 ## Translations